metacpan/metacpan-cpan-extracted/distros/D/DataLoader/README.md

         If set, limit the maximum number of items to pass to the batch load function at once.

+        If unset (undef or missing), there will be no limit.

     - cache (true)

         Set to false to disable caching, which will create a new Promise and new key in the batch load function for every load of the same key.
-(This means the batch loda function may be called with duplicate keys).
+(This means the batch loader function may be called with duplicate keys).

     - cache\_key\_func (identity function)